andykingking/cucumber-browser-preset-myob/README.md

 ###Test Runner

 A `cucumber_browser_runner` sh script is provided that runs cucumber using [babel](https://github.com/babel/babel/tree/master/packages/babel-register) and auto-loads essential `cucumber-browser-preset-myob` dependencies.

+The driver can be selected using the `SELENIUM_DRIVER` environment variable.
+Currently supported drivers are:

+* firefox (default)
+* chrome

 ###Page Objects